linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 An incorrect, but common justification for a pension fund to invest in equities is that the expected rate of return on the pension-fund asset portfolio is often (albeit inappropriately) used to obtain the discount rate applied to find the present value of pension liabilities.
 By investing in higher risk-higher expected return securities, the discount rate is increased, which produces a lower present value of liabilities, and thus a rosier view of pension funding.
 But this reasoning is surely incorrect.
 The appropriate discount rate of the pension obligations depends on their risk, not the assets held to fund them.
 The asset composition of the pension fund should not be allowed to affect the assessment of the funding status of the plan.

-# SUMMARY
+## Summary

 1. When the principles of portfolio management are discussed, it is useful to distinguish among eight classes of investors:

-$a$  Individual investors.
+   - Individual investors.
-b.
-Personal trusts.
+   - Personal trusts.
-c.
-Mutual funds.
+   - Mutual funds.
-$d$  .
-Pension funds.
+   - Pension funds.
-e.
-Endowment funds.
+   - Endowment funds.
-$f$ .
-Life insurance companies.
+   - Life insurance companies.
-g.
-Non-life insurance companies.
+   - Non-life insurance companies.
-h.
-Banks.
+   - Banks.

 In general, these groups have somewhat different investment objectives, constraints, and portfolio policies.

 2. To some extent, most institutional investors seek to match the risk-and-return characteristics of their investment portfolios to the characteristics of their liabilities.
 3. The process of asset allocation includes the following steps:

-$a$  .
-Specifying the asset classes to be included.
+   - Specifying the asset classes to be included.
-b.
-Defining capital market expectations.
+   - Defining capital market expectations.
-c.
-Specifying the investor's objectives and constraints.
+   - Specifying the investor's objectives and constraints.
-d.
-Determining the asset allocation that gives the best risk-return trade-off consistent with the investor's particular circumstances.
+   - Determining the asset allocation that gives the best risk-return trade-off consistent with the investor's particular circumstances.

 4. For investors who must pay taxes on their investment income, the process of asset allocation is complicated by the fact that they pay income taxes only on certain kinds of investment income.
 Interest income on munis is exempt from tax, and high-tax-bracket investors will prefer to hold them rather than short- and long-term taxable bonds.
 The more complex aspect of taxes is the fact that capital gains are taxable only if realized through the sale of an asset during the holding period.